ramiel/memoizy/README.md

 const memoizeFor5Seconds = memoizy({maxage: 5 * 1000});

 const double = a => a * 2;
-const triple = a => a * 2;
+const triple = a => a * 3;

-// Now we can memoize both function with the same options const memoizedDouble = memoizeFor5Seconds(double);
+// Now we can memoize both functions with the same options const memoizedDouble = memoizeFor5Seconds(double);
 const memoizedTriple = memoizeFor5Seconds(triple);
 ```